livekit/livekit-react/README.md

 ### Customize rendering

 To provide your own rendering, override one or more of `stageRenderer`, `participantRenderer`, and `controlRenderer`.
-It's possible customize a single renderer and use defaults for the other ones.
+It's possible customize a single renderer and use defaults for the others.

 ```tsx
 export const RoomPage = () => {